chyingp/grunt-inline/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013-10-30  v0.1.6 bug fix: when processing relative file path of img url in css stylesheet, forgot to transform "\" to "/" for windows users
+* 2013-10-30  v0.1.6 new feature: Support for minifing js、css when they ar inlined into html.
 * 2013-08-30  v0.1.6 bug fix: stylesheets ended with ">" cannot be inlined
 * 2013-09-02  v0.1.7 add feature: add options.dest to assign a destination path where the source file will be copied
 * 2013-09-02  v0.1.8 add feature: support for `<inline>` tag